microsoft/vscode-python-devicesimulator/README.md

 or by using the toolbar under the board.

 - **Switch, push buttons and capacitive touch :** click directly on the corresponding element on the board or use the keybindings.
-- **Temperature sensor, Light sensor, acceleration:** click on the corresponding button in the toolbar and change the value using the slider or the input box next attached to it.
+- **Temperature sensor, Light sensor, acceleration:** click on the corresponding button in the toolbar and change the value using the slider or the input box attached to it.
-- **Shake detection:** click on the motin sensor button in the toolbar and click on the shake button.
+- **Shake detection:** go to the motion sensor section in the toolbar and click on the shake button.

-### Debug your project on the simulator
+### Debugging your project on the simulator

 1. Add breakpoints in your code
 2. Press F5 entering the debugging mode, and you can start debugging line by line!